jancelin/docker-postgis-rpi/README.md

 A simple docker container that runs PostGIS

-Visit our page on the docker hub at: https://registry.hub.docker.com/u/kartoza/postgis/

 There are a number of other docker postgis containers out there.
 This one differentiates itself by: